armbian/documentation/docs/User-Guide_Getting-Started.md

 ### How to report bugs

-Follow bug reporting form available [here](https://armbian.com/bugs/) and learn how to collect necessary information and where provide to put your report depending on type of issue.
-Reports lacking fundamental diagnostics are ignored.
+Follow our [bug reporting form](https://armbian.com/bugs/) and follow its instructions to collect the necessary information and how/where to provide them depending on the type of issue.
+Please understand that any reports lacking these fundamental diagnostics will be ignored.